lpcvoid/cpp-net-lib/README.md

 ### Short introduction

-The library consists of only a few facing classes:
+The library consists of only a few user facing classes:

 `netlib::client` is a network client implementation that offers async and blocking capabilities.
 Async is done efficiently via a threadpool.